HakuyaLabs/warudo-docs/docs/scripting/api/resource-providers-and-resolvers.md

 # Resource Providers & Resolvers

 Resources in Warudo are any external data that can be used by assets and nodes.
-For example, character resources are the `.vrm` and `.warudo` files in the `Characters` directory; character animation resources are the 500+ built-in animations provided by Warudo plus any custom [character animation mods](../../modding/character-animation-mod) in the `CharacterAnmations` directory; [screen](../../assets/screen) image resources are the image files in the `Images` directory; and so on.
+For example, character resources are the `.vrm` and `.warudo` files in the `Characters` directory; character animation resources are the 500+ built-in animations provided by Warudo plus any custom [character animation mods](../../modding/character-animation-mod) in the `CharacterAnimations` directory; [screen](../../assets/screen) image resources are the image files in the `Images` directory; and so on.

 ## Overview